Financial Aid and Scholarships

 • Complete your ScholarDollars application between Nov.
 1–Feb.
 1 to maximize scholarship opportunities.

-• Update your application anytime to enhance your chances.
-Did your GPA increase this year?
-Update that application.
+• Regularly update your application to enhance your chances.
+For example, did your GPA increase this year?
 Did your income change?
-Update that application.
+Be sure to update your application with this new information.

 • Check with your academic advisor for scholarships that might be available through your college.